 A few birds were reported here a couple of weeks ago that I’d never seen, including the Yellow-Breasted Chat, an unusual looking bird with a long tail, white and black stripes around its eyes and its bright namesake breast, who happens to have an equally unusual voice, a combination of staccato singing and squeaky-toy calls.
 It was the latter which caught my attention as I was walking on the past a small copse of trees in the middle of the Mile Rock Trail.
 I climbed up into the edge of the covert and spotted him (or her—both genders have that glorious coloration) almost immediately.
 She spotted me too, and continued to call out as if warning me not to come closer.
 I can acknowledge that it’s a little silly to get this excited about adding a new “lifer” to my birding tally, but I can also drop any pretense of cool and admit that I was thrilled to find a bird I’d been looking for, to see and hear it in person after scrolling past her entry in lists of possible birds for Georgia, to watch her flitting around the undergrowth, poking her pretty little head out of the brush.

 Not long after, I heard another strange call, this time coming from the middle of the granite floor up ahead.
 It took me a minute to find the Killdeer, agitated and squawking in my direction.
 It took me another minute to see why—a tiny juvenile looking like an animated stuffed animal, too cute to be real.
 In the face of a potential predator, Killdeer will sometimes lay down and fold out a wing as if injured to distract the hunter from its young.
 I resisted the urge to get closer and see that dramatic performance in action, not wanting to upset mom anymore than I had.
-But take a minute to fully enjoy what baby Killdeer look like (photo by Elijah Hail/Unsplash).
+But take a minute to fully enjoy what a baby Killdeer looks like.